leightonj/project_app/README.md

 Use Ruby on Rails to build a project conversation history.
 A user should be able to:

-* leave a comment
+1. leave a comment
-* change the status of the project
+2. change the status of the project

+***

 * ruby "3.3.4"

-* Configuration

-* rails db:create
+* create db: rails db:create

-* rails db:migrate
+* setup db: rails db:migrate

-* rspec
+* run tests: rspec

 TODO
-strip input
+log comment on status change
 Leave a comments